UbiquityRobotics/learn/introduction.markdown

 ## What is ROS?

-The Robot Operating System (ROS) is a flexible framework for writing robot software.
+The Robot Operating System (ROS) is an open source framework for writing robot software.
 In ROS, the intense research and expertise of engineers, computer scientists and more have been distilled into ready-to-use development environments and function calls.
 ROS has simplified the task of creating complex and robust robot behavior across a wide variety of tasks.

 ## Start Dreaming!